openAIP/openaip-openair-parser/README.md

 ### Extended Format Tags:

 #### AI
-A unique identifier string for this airspace, e.g. a [UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+A required unique identifier string for each airspace, e.g. a [UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 The _AI_ value must stay the same for each airspace throughout different versions if the file.
+The _AI_ tag must be placed either before or directly after the _AN_ tag.
 #### AY
 The optional _AY_ tag specifies the airspace type, e.g. "TMA", "CTR" or "TMZ".
 Unlike in the original format, the _AC_ tag must now only be used to specify the airspace _ICAO class_.
 If airspace has no type, i.e. is only ICAO class, the _AY_ tag can be omitted.
+The _AY_ tag must be placed directly after the _AC_ tag.
 #### AF
 An optional tag that specifies the frequency of a ground station that provides information on the defined airspace.
+The _AF_ must be placed directly after either the _AI_ tag or the _AG_ tag.
+If placed after the _AG_ tag, the _AG_ tag must directly be placed after the _AI_ tag.
+The proposed best order is _AF_, then _AG_.
 #### AG
 If _AF_ is present, defines the ground station name.
 May not be used without the _AF_ tag.
+The _AG_ must be placed directly after either the _AF_ tag or the _AF_ tag.
+If placed after the _AG_ tag, the _AF_ tag must directly be placed after the _AI_ tag.
+The proposed best order is _AF_, then _AG_.

+### Original To Extended Format Conversion

+To easily convert original OpenAIR to the extended format you can use our [OpenAIR Fixer Tool](https://github.com/openAIP/openaip-openair-fix-format).
+The tool will inject the required _AI_ token for each airspace definition block that does not have it already.
+Additionally the tools takes care of tag order.

 CLI
 =